The diagnosis of Williams syndrome generally has two parts:

 In more technical terms:

-- Williams syndrome is the result of a deletion of the 7q11.23 region of chromosome #7 containing the elastin gene and is believed to be a contiguous gene syndrome.
+- Williams syndrome is the result of a deletion of the 7q11.23 region of chromosome #7 containing the elastin gene.
+Williams syndrome is a contiguous gene syndrome - all of the deleted genes "line up" in the Williams syndrome "critical region".
 Diagnosis of Williams syndrome is confirmed by dual colour FISH using a specific probe and a control probe.

 The laboratory will need 5 ml of blood drawn in a Sodium heparin tube.
 The sample should arrive in the lab the same day it was drawn or on the following day.
 Results are usually available in 2-4 weeks.